 Fortunately, you can have a lazy summer by the pool and still be financially responsible.
 You simply need to follow this handy guide to money management.
-It covers what you need to do if you want to spend less time balancing the budget and more time perfecting your golf swing.
+It covers what you need to do if you want to spend less time balancing your budget and more time perfecting your golf swing.

 Let your bills pay themselves

 Bill-pay services link to online accounts, receive paperless statements and automatically pay bills on the due date.
 If your biller doesn’t offer compatible paperless statements, simply set up an automatic payment to go out each month at a specific time.
 Paying bills doesn’t get any easier.